O-Memis/gene_expression_microarray/README.md

 | RFE | 100.0 / 100.0 | 100.0 / 100.0 | 100.0 / 100.0 | 95.6 / 100.0 | 98.6 / 100.0 |
 | LASSO | 96.9 / 100.0 | 98.5 / 94.1 | 96.9 / 88.2 | 93.9 / 94.1 | 95.4 / 94.1 |

-Key observation: for SRBCT, perfect test accuracy is achieved for all models under Mutual Information and RFE in the reported runs; LASSO yields lower test accuracy for several models.
+Key observation: for SRBCT, perfect test accuracy is achieved for all models under Mutual Information and RFE in the reported runs; LASSO yields lower test accuracy for several models. <br><br>

 ### Colon Tumor (binary)